metacraft-labs/py2nim_deprecated/README.md

 # py2nim

-A Python to Nim compiler.
+A Python to Nim transpiler.

 * generation of idiomatic Nim code
 * automating some of the work involved in porting Python libraries

 The project is still under active development and many Python patterns/constructs can't be translated yet.

-## Install
+## Installation

 Currently py2nim is mostly useful in development mode, so there are no prebuilt packages yet

 You need to setup

-* the devel version of Nim: you can follow the steps in https://github.com/nim-lang/nim/
+* The devel version of Nim.
+Please clone the [Nim repository](https://github.com/nim-lang/nim/) in a directory placed next to py2nim.
-* a working Python environment
+* A working Python environment

 Install py2nim with